-City of Newcastle has validated its intention to acquire the majority of the former rail corridor land from its current owner, through its inclusion on the Land Reservation Acquisition (LRA) map within Newcastle LEP 2012.
+CN intends to acquire the majority of the former rail corridor land from its current owner, through its inclusion on the Land Reservation Acquisition (LRA) map in LEP 2012.

 Wickham Park continues to cater for the recreational and social needs of both local residents and the wider Newcastle community.
-City of Newcastle will prepare a comprehensive plan of management for Wickham Park to improve amenity, connectivity, and surveillance, as identified in the WMP and reiterated within the Newcastle Strategic Sports Plan 2020.
+CN will prepare a comprehensive plan of management for Wickham Park to improve amenity, connectivity, and surveillance, as identified in the WMP and reiterated in the Newcastle Strategic Sports Plan 2020.